Sweden Enacts Law to Amend its Global Minimum Tax Act for June 2024 OECD Administrative Guidance

-Note that Sweden’s Global Minimum Tax Act already contains a general interpretative provision which states that the provisions of the OECD Model Rules, OECD Commentary and the OECD Administrative Guidance is to be used as a source of interpretation, to the extent that these are compatible with the EU Minimum Tax Directive and EU law.
+Note that Sweden’s Global Minimum Tax Act already contains a general interpretative provision which states that the provisions of the OECD Model Rules, OECD Commentary and the OECD Administrative Guidance are to be used as a source of interpretation, to the extent that these are compatible with the EU Minimum Tax Directive and EU law.
 As such, the Global Minimum Tax Act only needs to be amended where the June 2024 OECD Administrative Guidance means that further legislation is required.

 For instance, Article 1 of the June 2024 OECD Administrative Guidance includes details provisions for determining whether or not tax has been reversed within five years under the deferred tax recapture rules in Article 4.4.4 of the OECD Model Rules.
 However, Sweden’s current Global Minimum Tax Act already includes deferred tax recapture rules (Chapter 3, Section 35 of the Global Minimum Tax Act) and the June 2024 OECD Administrative Guidance is focused on how to determine whether a deferred tax liability has been reversed or not.